Absentee layer: A layer of dielectric material, transparent in the transmission region of the filter with a phase thickness of 180°.

 Angstrom (Å): Unit of length used to measure wavelengths of light 1/10th of a nanometer (nm).
 One Angstrom is equal to 1 x 10⁻¹⁰ meters.

 Anti-reflective coating (AR): An optical thin-film interference coating designed to minimize reflection that occurs when light travels from one medium into another, typically air and glass.

-Backscatter: The portion of scattered light that returns in a generally opposite direction to that of propagation.
+Backscatter: The portion of scattered light that returns in a number of angles distributed about a direction opposite to that of propagation.